mohsensadr/Monte-Carlo-Particle-Method/README.md

-# Monte Carlo solution algorithms for phase transition kinetic equation
+# Monte Carlo solution algorithms for multi-phase kinetic equation

 This C++ code produces the resutls presented in the following papers: